cfielder/GPR-for-Photometry/README.md

 This allows us to predict an SED derived from photometric prediction based on the Milky Way's measured parameters.

 We also provide some code for determining systematics - specifically Eddington bias.
 For those interested in obtaining k-corrections please refer to Fielder et al. 2021.
+In addition we provide code for calculating derivates as described by Fielder et al. 2021.

 For ease of use of all of these scripts, we will provide an example for a basic photometric prediction.
 We also provide some functions for those interested in constructing SEDs.